mertenpopp/AirlineTycoon/README.md

 * New sound options (OGG/MIDI) + patched stuttering glich when switching music on Windows 11
 * Patched Space station mission prices and texts in stats
 * Patched various text scrambling on UI
+* Bug fixed in calculation in maximum amount of stock that can be emitted
+    * Bug limited max amount of stock to around 2.1 million
+    * Intger overflow is fixed now, but the originally intended limit of 250 million was changed to 2.5 million
+* Fixed game shifting flights on its own even if they are already locked
+    * Could previously cause double-booking of flights (income and cost booked twice)
 * Classic mission 04 now uses correct route utilization
     * Previously, even though boss said that routes must be 20% utilized, game would check for 20% plane utilization
 * Addon mission 09: Fixed counting of Uhrig flights
     * Note that computer players always have and still are cheating in this mission
 * First class mission 07: Only need to have two repaired planes, not all of them in case more than two were bought
 * Evolution mission 02: Only need to have five planes with full safety upgrades, not all of them in case more than five were bought
+* Fixed many random crashes

 AI:
 * Uses now same credit limit